hyperonecom/h1-cli/docs/database.md

 ## h1 database credential password tag delete

-Delete a tag of password to database
+Delete a tag of password to Database

 ### Syntax